thekaranatic/cli2cloud/README.md

 # cli2cloud

-This is a Python-based CLI app that provides easy and efficient file management capabilities, including uploading, deleting, downloading, and listing files.
+This is a Python-based CLI app that provides easy and efficient file management capabilities, including uploading, deleting, downloading, and listing files over the cloud.
 Whether you're a developer, a data analyst, or simply someone who needs to efficiently manage files, cli2cloud empowers you to take control of your files with ease

 ## Commands